department-of-veterans-affairs/va-gov-onboarding/widgets/testing/1-start.md

 # Tutorial: Make a New VA.gov React Widget - Testing

-> Let's write a test to verify the existing widget's behavior!
+Let's write a test to verify the existing widget's behavior!

-## What this section covers
+## What this Section Covers
 This section will cover the following topics:

-- Write a Unit Test for the React Component
+- Testing the React component
-- Write a Unit Test for the Widget's "create" Function
+- Testing the widget's "create" function

 [Continue](./2-react-test.md)